bobcarterirl/bobcarterirl.github.io/hsl/containers/array/_posts/2018-11-22-initialization.md

 }
 ```

-One quick thing we need to settle before moving on: [`size_t`][StdSizeT] is a C Standard Library type, meaning we need to redefine it.
+Two quick things we need to settle before moving on: First, [`size_t`][StdSizeT] is a C Standard Library type, meaning we need to redefine it.
 There are several headers which define `size_t`, but the one that's relevant right now is [`cstddef`][CStdDef] which contains only `size_t`, `ptrdiff_t` (which we'll need later) and a few other types, all of which are returned by built-in expressions.
 We'll need to create real definitions for them eventually, but for now, let's just import `size_t` into the `hsl` namespace:

 In `cstddef.hpp`